-The Fellows will meet with senior staff clinicians for two (2) hours per week for clinical supervision.
-This small group format allows for case presentation and review, systemic conceptualization and clinical skill development.
+Fellows meet with senior staff clinicians for two hours per week for clinical supervision in a small group format for case presentation and review, systemic conceptualization and clinical skill development.
 Fellows are encouraged to record (audio or video) their clinical work.
 There will be opportunity to participate in live consultations and be part of an observing live team to learn the clinical applications of The Family Institute model of Integrative Systemic Therapy (IST).

-Fellows are invited to attend the weekly Core Curriculum courses in in the MSMFT program and to learn more about The Family Institute Model of Integrative Systemic Therapy (IST).
-Fellows are often presented with various opportunities to teach, co-teach, or present guest lectures in a number of Northwestern University courses within The Family Institute and in other departments on campus.
+Fellows are invited to attend the weekly Core Curriculum courses in in the Master of Science in Marriage & Family Therapy program and to learn more about The Family Institute Model of Integrative Systemic Therapy (IST).
+Fellows are often presented with various opportunities to teach, co-teach or present guest lectures in a number of Northwestern University courses within The Family Institute and in other departments on campus.

 Fellows meet on a bi-weekly basis with a senior member of the faculty for a seminar on treating families and couples.

 Fellows participate in monthly Grand Rounds where a special clinical research topic is presented and discussed from a specific theoretical context.
 All clinical staff and students are invited to attend Grand Rounds.
 Each Fellow is required to present twice at Grand Rounds, once for each year of the program.